 The logo of Nantah consisted of three colour bands and a yellow star.
 The star represented the university itself, while the three circles stand for the three main races of Singapore: Chinese, Malay and Indians.
 They also signify the unity of the people, as well as the progress and productivity of a nation.

-Nanyang University accepted its first enrollment of students of different races in 1975.
+Nanyang University accepted its first enrolment of students of different races in 1975.

 In 1977, former Prime Minister Lee Kuan Yew proposed the restructuring of Nanyang University, citing the need for an English-language mainstream.
 Employers were beginning to shun Chinese-educated graduates which was an increasingly worrying trend in the society.